Welcome to today's edition of the Rush 24-7 podcast.

 Corporate tax lawyers quickly realized the enormous implications of the document.

-Now, you will remember on several occasions on this very program, I read to you the preamble, as it is, as it were, of this bailout bill.
+Now, you will remember on several occasions on this very program, I read to you the preamble, as it is, as it were, of this bailout bill, and it gave the Treasury Secretary sole power.

-And he was given sole power to ensure domestic tranquility to ensure the economic well-being of the American people, and so he decided to stick in a huge tax break for his Wall Street banker buddies.
+And so he decided to stick in a huge tax break for his Wall Street banker buddies.

-When they found out some legislators were furious.
+When they found out, some legislators were furious.

 Some congressional staff members have privately concluded the notice was illegal, but they have worried that saying so publicly could unravel several recent bank mergers made possible by this change and send the economy into an even deeper tailspin.